kuri65536/preparse-xml-comment-to-pandoc/sample-this-proj.md

 -   use command line library.
 -   setting files for customize behavior.
--   filter output of blocks by user specified tag or attribute.
 -   want: rename block-tag to member? it similar to msbuild output.
 -   insert block name by macro.
 -   parse indent of `<remarks> <!-- some --> start` to `start`
--   specify toc title to pandoc.
+-   block for class or method

 Please donate
 -------------